anony123454321/anonymous-work/README.md

-Results of DreamInsert on I2V Insertion Dataset.
+GIF Results of DreamInsert on I2V Insertion Dataset.